 Facilitating regional multi-stakeholder partnerships

 We facilitate regional partnerships between private, public and civil society actors to accelerate the implementation of conservation, restoration and reforestation goals in key locations.
-Our regional work currently includes the United States, the Amazon Basin, the Sahel / Great Green Wall, and India.
+Our regional work currently includes the United States, Canada, the Amazon Basin, the Sahel / Great Green Wall, and India.